Spencermj/playlist/README.md

 **What It Does**

 Using [Playlist API], you can create an ordered list of tracks when given certain paramaters.
-[The Echonest Playlist Overview] goes in depth on what you can do with each of the methods in the API and how the playlist changes with each paramater.
+[The Echonest Playlisting Overview] goes in depth on what you can do with each of the methods in the API and how the playlist changes with each paramater.
 The Echonest also has guides on how to perform basic, standard, and premium playlisting.
 Using the playlist API, you can make a very basic playlist with a small amount of code or you can make a very advanced playlist.

 **What Problem Does It Solve?**